Hemothorax Treatment & Management

 Diaphragmatic injuries may be closed from either the thorax or the abdomen.
 In the acute trauma setting, it is usually closed from the abdomen.

 Adequate drainage of the chest after control of bleeding is very important.
 Because chest drainage tubes are placed under direct vision, the complication of retained hemothorax should occur with extreme infrequency.
-A minimum of 2 large-bore chest tubes should be used, with one positioned posteriorly and the other positioned anteriorly.
+A minimum of two large-bore chest tubes should be used, with one positioned posteriorly and the other positioned anteriorly.
 Some surgeons prefer the addition of a right-angled chest tube positioned over the diaphragm.

 Postoperative details

 Ventilator management should progress according to the individual status of the patient.
-In cases in which no other significant injury or disease process is present, weaning and extubation may proceed in a routine fashion.
+In cases where no other significant injury or disease process is present, weaning and extubation may proceed in a routine fashion.
 In more critically ill patients such as those with severe chest wall injuries or those requiring massive transfusion, ventilator management must be tailored to the condition of the patient.

 After extubation, pulmonary toilet and adequate pain control are critical in preventing pulmonary complications such as atelectasis and pneumonia.

 Chest tubes are maintained on underwater seal suction, and the volume of drainage and air leak are noted and recorded daily.
-If pulmonary injury is found or resection of lung tissue is required at the time of surgery, chest tubes are not removed until any air leak has disappeared and the lung is fully expanded as viewed on the chest x-ray film.
+If pulmonary injury is found or resection of lung tissue is required at the time of surgery, chest tubes are not removed until any air leak has disappeared and the lung is fully expanded as viewed on the chest radiograph.
 Drainage should be less than 100 mL in 24 hours before chest tube removal.

 Ventilator management should progress according to the individual status of the patient.
 In cases in which no other significant injury or disease process is present, weaning and extubation may proceed in a routine fashion.
-In more critically ill patients such as those with severe chest wall injuries or those requiring massive transfusion, ventilator management must be tailored to the condition of the patient.
+In more critically ill patients, such as those with severe chest wall injuries or those requiring massive transfusion, ventilator management must be tailored to the condition of the patient.
 After extubation, pulmonary toilet and adequate pain control are critical in preventing pulmonary complications such as atelectasis and pneumonia.

 Management of Retained Clot